 In the previous section, we showed that reaching for yield can be obtained in the Merton model if investor expectations about the excess market return are not neutral to interest rate movements.
-The model, however, does not provide much guidance on the cross-sectional variation in reaching for yield among investors.12 In these next sections, we discuss models
+The model, however, does not provide much guidance on the cross-sectional variation in reaching for yield among investors.
+In the next sections, we discuss models that can generate heterogeneous responses to interest rates.

-10If we consider a consumption-based asset pricing model, this essentially assumes that the interest rate has no impact on consumption growth.
+&lt;sup>8If we consider a consumption-based asset pricing model, this essentially assumes that the interest rate has no impact on consumption growth.
 This condition may be valid in simpler models, but can easily break down as we introduce different constraints, either on the household side or on the production side.

-11In our empirical specifications we consider a monthly frequency.
+&lt;sup>9The result reverts at longer horizons but in our empirical specifications we consider a monthly frequency.